How to buy likes on Instagram - Ultimate Guide

 Celebrity or mega influencers

-The general rule of thumb though is that anyone with 500,000 or more followers is what you call a mega influencer.
+The general rule of thumb is that anyone with 500,000 or more followers is a mega influencer.
 These are well-known celebrities and Instagram superstars.

 Influencers with 50,000 followers and up are generally considered macro-influencers.
 While these users are all lumped into the same general category, an influencer with 200,000 followers will be able to make a lot more money per post than one with 70,000.